rhythmagency/rhythm.caching.umbraco8/README.md

 # Introduction

-Builds upon [Rhythm.Caching.Core](https://github.com/rhythmagency/rhythm.caching.core) with tools to invalidate caches based on events in Umbraco.
+Builds upon [Rhythm.Caching.Core](https://github.com/rhythmagency/rhythm.caching.core) with tools to invalidate caches based on events in Umbraco v8.

 Refer to the [generated documentation](docs/generated.md) for more details.

 # Installation

 Install with NuGet.
-Search for "Rhythm.Caching.Umbraco".
+Search for "Rhythm.Caching.Umbraco8".

 # Overview

-## CacheHelper
+## ICacheHelper

+This must injected via the constructor or pulled from the built-in Umbraco DI container.

 * **PreviewCacheKeys** The cache keys you can use to separate the caches for live and preview content.